DeviousDoge/Horiseon-Refractor/README.md

 > * Text has been altered to be more legible to a wider audience
 > * HTML has been modernized and better organized
 > * Proper commentary has been made to HTML and CSS

+## Installation
+1.Obtain the git clone link, or download the zip at https://github.com/DeviousDoge/Horiseon-Refractor

+2.Clone the files to a newly made directory on your local system.

+3.Open index.html and style.css in VScode

+4.Install the 'open in browser' plugin in VScode and right click 'open in default browser' while viewing index.html in vscode to view the finished product from the source code.
+Alternatively, you can 'open with' your browser in your newly created local directory.

+## Credits
+Freddie Kwak: Helped with the Readme and the span HTML tag. github: https://github.com/fredkk22/Module-1-Challenge Frequently used reference for semantic HTML tags: https://www.freecodecamp.org/news/semantic-html5-elements/